-The TBC series controllers are manufactured with custom designed ASIC (Application Specific Integrated Circuit) technology which contain an 18-bit A to D converter for high resolution measurement (true 0.1°F resolution for thermocouple and RTD) and a 15-bit D to A converter for linear current or voltage control output.
+This series is manufactured with custom designed ASIC (Application Specific Integrated Circuit) technology which contains an 18-bit A to D converter for high resolution measurement (true 0.1°F resolution for thermocouple and RTD) and a 15-bit D to A converter for linear current or voltage control output.
 The ASIC technology provides improved operating performance, low cost, enhanced reliability, and higher density.